eidosmontreal/unreal-vdb/README.md

 ### Using the Sequencer and the Movie Render Queue

-For offline high-quality rendering, we recommenced using the [Sequencer and the Movie Render Queue](https://docs.unrealengine.com/4.27/en-US/RenderingAndGraphics/RayTracing/MovieRenderQueue/) with the [Path-tracer](https://docs.unrealengine.com/4.27/en-US/RenderingAndGraphics/RayTracing/PathTracer/#path-tracedrendersusingmovierenderqueue) to bake a sequence of output images.
+For offline high-quality rendering, we recommend using the [Sequencer and the Movie Render Queue](https://docs.unrealengine.com/4.27/en-US/RenderingAndGraphics/RayTracing/MovieRenderQueue/) with the [Path-tracer](https://docs.unrealengine.com/4.27/en-US/RenderingAndGraphics/RayTracing/PathTracer/#path-tracedrendersusingmovierenderqueue) to bake a sequence of output images.
 The path-tracer is only compatible with `VdbResearchActor` for now.

 > **Tip**: To animate the second `Temperature Volume` in the sequencer, first track the `Sequence components` of your `VdbResearchActor`, then add a `Vdb Sequence` property on each.